restful-ma/rest-ruler/docs/rules/implemented-rules/A-verb-or-verb-phrase-should-be-used-for-controller-names.md

 Description from Massé [1].

-"Like a computer program’s function, a URI identifying a controller resource should be named to indicate its action."
+"Like a computer program's function, a URI identifying a controller resource should be named to indicate its action."

 ## Implemented